Staff

 Dedicated Kala staff members work in the areas of program development, exhibition management, fund development, studio maintenance, technology, education, community engagement, and art sales.

-Cole Chang, Digital Media Technician,
+Cole Chang, Digital Media Technician & Event Rental Manager,

-Archana Horsting, Founding Director Emeritus, co-founder and Executive Director for 47 years, stepped away from the day to day at Kala at the end of 2021.
+Archana Horsting, Founding Director Emeritus, co-founder, and Executive Director for 47 years, stepped away from the day-to-day at Kala at the end of 2021.
 In her new capacity, she is a board member and advises on special projects.
 She received a B.A. with honors from the University of California, Santa Cruz, studied art history at the University of Padova, Italy, and art practice at Academia di Belle Arti di Venezia in Venice, Italy.
 In 2012 she was recognized with an Alameda County Arts Leadership award.
-In 2014, she was given a Bay Area Visionaries award from Southern Graphics International Conference.
+In 2014, she was given a Bay Area Visionaries award from the Southern Graphics International Conference.
 In 2015, she received Berkeley Community Fund’s Benjamin Ide Wheeler Medal, awarded annually to Berkeley’s “most useful citizen.”

 Leyla Rzayeva, Artist Residency Manager is responsible for Kala’s artist residency programs and works with artists through the entire process of application, acceptance, arrival, residencies, and evaluation.
 Leyla earned her BFA from Maryland Institute College of Art and a Professional Printer Certificate from Tamarind Institute, University of New Mexico.
 She is a member of the Friendship Assembly [Mejlisi-Üns], a Baku-based artist collective; participant of the Saloon Network Cultural Exchange Artist Residency in Dresden, Germany (2022); and founder of the Clubhouse Lithography Workshop (2014-18).
-As an interdisciplinary artist Leyla brings the personal knowledge of contemporary culture of West Asia and Central Asia to uncover the stories that have shaped her family and transnational history.
-She presents the themes of communication, memory creation and internal ecologies to critique her relationship with colonialism and cultural migration.
+As an interdisciplinary artist, Leyla brings personal knowledge of the contemporary culture of West Asia and Central Asia to uncover the stories that have shaped her family and transnational history.
+She presents the themes of communication, memory creation, and internal ecologies to critique her relationship with colonialism and cultural migration.

 Nick Shick, Print Studio Manager, is a proudly queer and transgender artist and printmaker from Winnipeg, Canada.
 Nick earned his BFA from NSCAD University and has assisted at several print shops including Island Press at Washington University in St. Louis.
 As a collaborative printer, he has worked collaboratively with many artists including Tim Pitsiulak of Cape Dorset, NU.
 In his previous role as Printmaking Technician at OCAD University, Nick was the Production Mentor and lead printer for HANDBOOK: Supporting Queer and Trans Students in Art and Design Education.